Getting Started

 Write your first configuration file

-The configuration file is essentially a list of profiles containing a list of commands and flags.
+The configuration file lists profiles containing commands and flags.

 A profile defines:

-• how to access your restic repository (like password-file)
+• how to access your restic repository (e.g., password-file)

-• which files to include in a backup (flag source)
+• files to include in a backup (source flag)

-• when to backup them (we’ll see that later)
+• when to back them up (details later)

-• any other restic flags you would add to the command line (like verbose)
+• other restic flags for the command line (e.g., verbose)

-In this example, we’re going to call our profile default.
-You don’t need to specify the profile name on the command line when using this name (default).
+In this example, we’ll call our profile default.
+You don’t need to specify the profile name on the command line when using default.

-Create a file named profiles with the extension of your choice (.toml, .yaml, .hcl or .json)
+Create a file named profiles with an extension of your choice (.toml, .yaml, .hcl, or .json).

 #:schema https://creativeprojects.github.io/resticprofile/jsonschema/config-1.json